microsoft/PowerApps-Samples/cds/webapi/C#/GlobalDiscovery/GlobalDiscovery/README.md

 ### Demonstrate

-Uses a HttpClient to authenticate using ADAL and call the global discovery service to return information about available instances the user can connect to.
+Uses an HttpClient to authenticate using ADAL and then call the global Discovery Service to return information about available instances the user is a member of.

 ### Clean up